 Our conscious mind can process only around 200 kilobits per second.
-Most of the information taken and processed unconsciously.
+Most of the information is taken and processed unconsciously.

-For example, While you are reading this blog, can you observe how you feel the chair on which you are sitting right now?
+For example, While you are reading this blog, can you observe how you feel about the chair on which you are sitting right now?
 Or how is the temperature?
 Or how is your breathing?

 Consciously processing this information is not at all practical and possible.